-Denmark is a maritime country par excellence and the place of origin of the Vikings, those infamously adventurous Norse seafaring warriors who left behind a trail of turbulent political history along with a fascinating cultural heritage.
-According to many a Denmark Travel Guide, these days the country is better known for its affluence as well as the content dispositions of its citizens, who keep topping international happiness polls.
+Denmark's history is the stuff of folklore and many people will know all about the fairytales of Hans Christian Anderson.
+The country is also the place of origin of the Vikings, those infamously adventurous Norse seafaring warriors who left behind a trail of turbulent political history along with a fascinating cultural heritage.

-From the Little Mermaid to the land of Lego
+See the Little Mermaid and the land of Lego

-Your Denmark holidays are likely to start in the capital Copenhagen, one of the European Union’s busiest hubs, where most flights to Denmark arrive.
+Denmark holidays are likely to start in the capital Copenhagen, one of the European Union’s busiest hubs and where most flights to Denmark arrive.
 The city is full of cobbled streets, meandering canals, vibrant architecture and plentiful sights, including the iconic Little Mermaid statue.

-Despite its many historic charms, paradoxically most visitors soon leave Copenhagen for Billund and Legoland, Denmark’s primary tourist drawcards.
-It is indeed incredible to see what one can do with Lego blocks and here you can enjoy a whole theme park dedicated to them!
+Despite its many historic charms, paradoxically most visitors soon leave Copenhagen for Billund and in particular Legoland, one of Denmark’s primary drawcards.
+It is indeed incredible to see what you can do with Lego blocks and here you can enjoy a whole theme park dedicated to them!

-A formidable fortress built across three islands on the Palace Lake in Hillerød, surrounded by immaculately kept baroque-style gardens, the castle is home to the National History Museum, featuring Denmark’s best painting collection.
+A formidable fortress built across three islands on the Palace Lake in Hillerød and surrounded by immaculately kept baroque-style gardens, the castle is also home to the National History Museum, featuring Denmark’s best painting collection.

 Come summmer Roskilde hosts one of Europe's largest music festivals.
 Roskilde Festival is run completely not-for-profit and in past years has treated festival-goers to performances by some of the world's biggest and best bands including The Rolling Stones, Coldplay and Radiohead.